valdasguzys/file_browser/README.md

 <li>Ability to delete files with some protection (php, css, and git files)</li>
 <li>Ability to download and upload image files </li>

+To install just copy file_browser folder to your localhost www.